-- All demands pending or in dispute as of December 31, and
+- Demands pending or in dispute as of the last day of the reporting period, and

-And for each of the 1,395 lenders faced with more than $5,000 in repurchase activity in 2012, youll have at a quick glance the total picture: the volume of repurchases and withdrawn demands during the year as well as the volume of pending or disputed demands at year-end.
+In the current report, First Half 2013, youll find information on 1,565 lenders.
+For each of these lenders, youll have at a quick glance the total picture: the volume of repurchases and withdrawn demands during the six-month period as well as the volume of pending or disputed demands at June 30.
 For each lender, youll also know the breakdown for each category between demands from Fannie and those from Freddie.

-Use the data in GSE Repurchase Activity: Full Year 2012 to benchmark your repurchase exposure and mitigation rate.
-See how the demands against your business in this time period compare to other lenders who have sold loans to Fannie and Freddie.
+Use the data in GSE Repurchase Activity to benchmark your repurchase exposure and mitigation rate.
+See how the demands against your business compare to other lenders who have sold loans to Fannie and Freddie.
 Find out how theyve fared in turning back the demand and whether your record is above or below par.

 Choose the purchase option that best suits your needs:

 - Subscribe to GSE Repurchase ActivityReceive semiannual updates in Excel format.
 With this option, youll know the current status for all lenders and youll be able to track past experience and trends with the full flexibility to sort and view the data in the way best suited to your research...$2,392 per year

 - Purchase current-period GSE Repurchase Activity in Excel formatDelivered in spreadsheet format, youll have unlimited flexibility to sort and view the repurchase, pending and withdrawal information from the most recent reporting period .$1,732

 - Purchase current-period GSE Repurchase Activity in print or downloadable PDFPresented in volume and alphabetic order, this 202-page report lists all of the lenders impacted in the most recent half-year period .$732